cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 init = async() => this.updateFaucetBalance(await StargateClient.connect(this.props.rpcUrl))
 ```

-After `run dev` picks the changes, you should see your page that starts showing relevant information.
+After `run dev` picks the changes, you should see that your page starts showing relevant information.

 Now, add elements that will handle your user's information.

+## Get test tokens

+Refer to the previous section on how to [get Theta tokens](./first-steps.md).
+This time, you use your Keplr address.
+It is the same one that Keplr shows you for Cosmos Hub.

 ## Detect Keplr